-It enabled the stability of economies and safeguarded citizens under extraordinary circumstances.
+Put simply, the welfare states enabled the stability of economies and safeguarded citizens under extraordinary circumstances.
 He emphasised that investment in early childhood education, active labour market policy and lifelong learning will improve productivity, social mobility, and ultimately, economic competitiveness.

 In his concluding remarks, Prof. Hemerijck emphasised the significance of a balanced welfare state that integrates social security with social investment.
-He contended that these policies have to be regarded not merely as redistributive measures but as investments that boost the productivity of the workforce.

-Hemerijck also warned against the discontinuation of the European Semester, an essential framework for progressively transitioning policy towards a more advanced welfare model.
+He reiterated that these policies should be seen not merely as redistributive measures but as investments that boost the productivity of the workforce.
+Hemerijck also warned against the discontinuation of the against the discontinuation of the European Semester, an essential framework for progressively transitioning policy towards a more advanced welfare model.
 He cautioned that, without a substantial increase in investment in social infrastructure and human capital, Europe may face austerity measures in the future due to accelerating demographic changes.
 He persisted in advocating for ongoing support for social investment to guarantee the EU's future competitiveness and sustainability.